Yes, an Electrical Permit is required to install an electric vehicle charger in a home.

 For qualified electricians near you, Plugstar also provides a database for use: https://plugstar.com/electricians

 The cost varies with different brands of chargers, labor, and need for any electrical upgrades.
-On average, installation of a Level 2 charger at home may cost between $400-$1,000.
+On average, installation of a Level 2 charger at home is $1,300 including the cost of materials and labor.
 If your EV home charging unit requires an increase in size of your electrical panel’s main breaker, please check with your electric utility for costs associated with modifying your electrical service.

 The charging cost associated with an EV is about the same or less than the cost required to operate an average central air conditioner or water heater for a few hours.
 Charging during off-peak hours (overnight) maximizes your cost savings.